raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-Change the 100 in the `pause (ms) 100` block to a longer time so the icon can be displayed for longer.
-We have set it to 2000ms (2 seconds) in this example.
+Change the 100 in the <code style="background-color: #1E90FF">pause</code> block to a longer time, so the icon can be displayed for longer.
+We have set it to 2000 (2 seconds) in this example.

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:75%;height:75%;" src="https://makecode.microbit.org/---codeembed#pub:_2AcgfYKeAeFu
 " allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>